 If you're not able to agree on the best solution, there are alternatives to help you resolve the issue.
 These can include negotiation via your solicitors or exploring mediation or collaborative law, which both aim to facilitate mutual agreement through guided discussion.

 Applying for Court

 Sometimes Court proceedings are the best solution for sorting out disagreements about child arrangements or finances.
 This can set clear parameters for all parties, taking into account all relevant circumstances.

 Before applying to Court, mediation must be explored as an option (unless exemptions apply).
 If mediation isn’t the way forward, then either of you can make an application to the Court.

-The Court will work with both parents to help you to come to an agreement.
-If you can’t agree, the Court will make an order with the child’s welfare always being the most important thing.
+The Court will work with both parents to help you come to an agreement.
+If you can’t agree, the Court will make a child arrangement order, with the child’s welfare always being the most important thing.